ReverseAndBot/Snapchat-Bot/README.md

       As written below ***we don't use dirty tricks*** to ***jeopardize your earnings and Snapchat account lifetime***.

       We still don't use browser emulations (web-snapchat-com), cheap rooted Android phones, iOS jailbreaks, Android/iOS software emulators, bridges, signers, tweaks or other bulls__t.

+      Instead we use huge customized decicated hardware worth up to US$ 15,000 per machine.

   - January 6th, 2025, 21:54 (UTC+1)/09:54 PM (UTC+1)